Random field theory-based p-values: A review of the SPM implementation

 \subsection{Gaussian covariance functions and smoothness}

 We first collect a number of results on the relationships between a random field's expectation and covariance functions and the expectation and covariance functions of its gradient.
-We retrieve these results from \citet[pp. 22 - 26]{Abrahamsen1997}, with proofs delegated to \citet{Christakos1992}.
+We retrieve these results from \citet[pp. 22 - 26]{Abrahamsen1997}, proofs of these results are available in \citet{Christakos1992}.